ga-curriculum/mlops-fundamentals/microlesson-03/README.md

 By the end of this microlesson, you will:

-- **Analyze** an ML pipeline and identify missing MLOps components.
+- **Analyze** an ML training pipeline and identify missing MLOps components.
 - **Modify** the pipeline to include experiment tracking, versioning, and automation.
-- **Use MLflow** to log models and track performance over multiple runs.
+- **Use MLflow** to track experiments, register models, and support deployment workflows.

 ---